• Skip to primary navigation

 Transfer the cooked sweet corn fritters to a cake rack lined with absorbent paper.

-As a snack or party finger food - make them smaller for easier handling and serve with tomato sauce, spicy ketchup, or other dipping sauces.
+Serve them as a snack or party finger food.
+Make them smaller for easier handling and serve with tomato sauce, spicy ketchup, or other dipping sauces.

 Leftover sweet corn fritters can be stored in an airtight container in the fridge for up to two days.